 We had a great time meeting fanatical Marvel fans and I even got used to being in front of the camera interacting with them.
 It was really great for me to see first-hand the reaction fans had to the product after experiencing it with us.
 I really saw the value in promoting a new product through sampling.
 It’s a day I know that I will never forget.

 When we got back to Upper Deck the next day, it was fun to relive that experience by watching all the clips we got.
 And now that it’s live on YouTube, I hope it gets a good response!

 As I head back to the University of Washington in Seattle, Washington for my junior year, I return with some amazing experience from working with a huge global brand.
 This is perfect as I was accepted into the Foster School of Business so I’ll be spending the next two years in business classes with an emphasis on marketing and sales.
 I can take all the experience I received from Upper Deck and apply it immediately to my classes.
 I want to thank all my friends at Upper Deck for giving me the chance to work with you and for allowing me the opportunity to learn from some really inspirational teammates.

 Are you in college and looking for an internship with Upper Deck?
 We are currently interviewing for interns for the Fall 2011 semester.
-If you are interested, please email your resume email@example.com.
+If you are interested, please email your resume to firstname.lastname@example.org.